LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 ### Requirements

-- On server2, create a container with the name mydb that runs the mariadb-1011 database as user chisha, using the mariadb-1011 image.
+* As user `chisha` on `server2`, create a container named `mydb`.
+* Use image `registry.redhat.io/rhel10/mariadb-1011`.
-- The host directory /home/chisha/mydb is mounted on the container directory /var/lib/mysql.
+* Configure the host directory `/home/chisha/mydb` to be mounted on `/var/lib/mysql` inside the container.
-- The container is accessible on host port 3306.
+* Configure the container to be accessible on TCP port `3306` on the host.
-- You do not have to create any databases in it.
-- Set the database root user password to "password".
+* Set the MariaDB root password to `password`.
+* No databases need to be created.

 ---